WMC’s Cardiac and Pulmonary Rehab is second to none

 After the completion of the pulmonary rehab program, participants are encouraged to engage in classes at the YMCA or their local recreation center as well as exercising at home with heart rate and oxygen monitors that can be purchased at many large retailers.

-Both pulmonary and cardiac rehab services function out of a newly renovated 5,100-square-foot space on WMC’s campus.
+Both pulmonary and cardiac rehab services are located on WMC’s campus.